About these T&Cs

 - hasn't happened, we won't try to get your money back or

 - has happened, we'll try to get your money back.

 We can't guarantee we'll be successful in trying to get your money back.
 This is because the Receiving Bank may not agree that a Mistaken Payment or Misdirected Payment has occurred.
 There are other rules which apply if we think a Mistaken Payment or Misdirected Payment has happened.
 We cover these in the next section.

 You can complain to us if you're unhappy with how we have dealt with your report about a Mistaken Payment or Misdirected Payment.
-See 'Complaints?'.
+Read 'Complaints?'.

 If we think a Mistaken Payment or Misdirected Payment has happened

-It may not be possible to retrieve your money where:
+It may not be possible to retrieve any or all of your money where:

 - we and the Receiving Bank think that a Mistaken Payment or Misdirected Payment has happened, but the balance of the recipient's account is less than the amount of the Mistaken Payment or Misdirected Payment; or

 - the Receiving Bank thinks that a Mistaken Payment or Misdirected Payment has not happened.